Madhu Koda: Political career

 His government included the representatives of the Jharkhand Mukti Morcha, Rashtriya Janata Dal, Jaua Manjhi group, Nationalist Congress Party, All India Forward Bloc, three independent MLAs (besides himself), and the outside support of the Indian National Congress.
-On 12 Aug.
-2008 Shibu Soren again staked claim for the post of CM and wanted Koda to resign.
-On 17 Aug.
-2008 JMM withdrew support from the Koda government, and Koda resigned on 23 Aug.
-2008 from the post of CM of Jharkhand.
+On 12 August 2008 Shibu Soren again staked claim for the post of CM and wanted Koda to resign.
+On 17 August 2008 JMM withdrew support from the Koda government, and Koda resigned on 23 August 2008 from the post of CM of Jharkhand.
 Koda became the UPA in charge of Jharkhand state.
-Shibu Soren again became the CM of Jharkhand on 27 Aug.
-2008.
+Shibu Soren again became the CM of Jharkhand on 27 August 2008.

-But Soren suffered a humiliating defeat in the assembly bypoll on 8 Jan.
-2009 from Tamar constituency and failed to enter the Jharkhand assembly.
+But Soren suffered a humiliating defeat in the assembly bypoll on 8 January 2009 from Tamar constituency and failed to enter the Jharkhand assembly.
 He was defeated by Gopal Krishna Patar of Jharkhand Party, now a MLA from JD(U) – a constituent of NDA – by a margin of 9,062 votes.
-Soren subsequently resigned on 12 Jan.
-2009 and after this President's rule was imposed in Jharkhand on 19 Jan.
-2009 and till 29 Dec.
-2009.
+Soren resigned on 12 January 2009 and after this President's rule was imposed in Jharkhand on 19 January 2009 and till 29 December 2009.
 Koda then won the MP seat from Singhbhum parliamentary constituency again as an independent candidate, the results of which were declared on 16 May 2009.

-In the next assembly elections of Jharkhand held 25 Nov.
-2009, his wife Geeta Koda won from his constituency Jaganathpur from Jai Bharat Samanta Party, the results of which were declared on 23 Dec.
-2009.
+In the next assembly elections of Jharkhand held 25 November 2009, his wife Geeta Koda won from his constituency Jaganathpur from Jai Bharat Samanta Party, the results of which were declared on 23 December 2009.
 In 2014 Jharkhand Assembly Election, Madhu Koda lost from the Majhgao constituency.
 Koda was defeated by Jharkhand Mukti Morcha (JMM) candidate Nial Purty by over 20,000 votes.